wisemantyr/boatwright-shelf-reading/README.md

 To use:

 1. [Install Docker](https://www.docker.com/products/docker-desktop)
+2. Clone or download this repository
-2. Create a local.prop file with Alma Bib API key - see docs from original tool above.
+3. Create a local.prop file with Alma Bib API key - see docs from original tool above.
-3. Create a docker image using the Dockerfile.
+4. Create a docker image using the Dockerfile.
 We called it `edited_alma_inventory`.
 This can be done from the command line by traversing to the main repository directory and running the command

     `docker build -t edited_alma_inventory .`

     If you choose to name the image differently, you will need to edit the docker-compose.yml file with the image name.

-4. Create and run the container with the command `docker-compose -f docker-compose.yml up -d`
+5. Create and run the container with the command `docker-compose -f docker-compose.yml up -d`
-5. Visit the html page at http://localhost/barcodeReport.html
+6. Visit the html page at http://localhost/barcodeReport.html